Health Indicator Report of HIV Infections

 DefinitionNumber of people infected with HIV and living in Utah.

-NumeratorNumber of people known to be living in Utah with HIV Infection.
+DenominatorNumber of people living in Utah

 Healthy People Objective HIV-2:Reduce the number of new HIV infections among adolescents and adults